-Historically, the vast majority of U.S. expatriates have been limited to working with personal financial planning consultants who lack certain knowledge when it comes to managing your finance while living abroad.
+Historically, the vast majority of U.S. expatriates have been limited to working with personal financial planning consultants who lack certain knowledge when it comes to managing your finances while living abroad.
 Unfortunately, those relationships have proven ineffective and in many cases – quite costly.

 What is different about cross-border planning?

-1. Cross-border planning analyzes your current investment and tax strategy as an American living abroad, considering two or more countries.
+Cross-border planning analyzes your current investment and tax strategy as an American living abroad, considering two or more countries.

-2. Cross-border planning helps you optimize U.S. state and federal income taxes before moving or living abroad by considering two or more tax systems.
+Helps you optimize U.S. state and federal income taxes before moving or living abroad by considering two or more tax systems.

-3. Cross-border planning analyzes host country taxes and treaties to avoid expensive financial mistakes in the U.S. and the host country.
+Analyzes host country taxes and treaties to avoid expensive financial mistakes in the U.S. and the host country.

-4. Cross-border planning analyzes deficiencies in domestic estate planning, considering two or more legal systems.
+Cross-border planning analyzes deficiencies in domestic estate planning, considering two or more legal systems.

 Financial plans are offered by many firms, but on top of what regular financial plans offer, we include: